-This lecture and field based course address intermediate knowledge and skills pertaining to land surveying and is a continuation of the practical applications of surveying.
-Specifically addressed in this course are differential Leveling, spirit Leveling, base line staking, repetition angles, grid method Leveling, and contour interpolations.
+This lecture and field based course addresses intermediate knowledge and skills pertaining to land surveying and is a continuation of the practical applications of surveying.
+Specifically addressed in this course are differential leveling, spirit leveling, base line staking, repetition angles, grid method leveling, and contour interpolations.
 A variety of sites will be utilized for the surveys.

-ARC 210 Structure in Architecture 2 credits
+ARC 210 Structure in Architecture